jtamsut/jtamsut.github.io/_posts/2017-05-11-intro-to-relational-databases.md

 ### Vast Landscape of Databases

 How a database organizes its data determines what type of database it is.
-Relational databases store data ini tables and rows while key-value stores store data in key-value pairs.
+Relational databases store data in tables and rows while key-value stores store data in key-value pairs.

 The term *database* is a generic term referring to anything that stores data.
 A **Database Management Software** (DBMS) is a specific piece of software used to manipulate a database.
 There are many relational DBMS's.
 Here are three of them: